This year, Turkey's protesters have turned their attention from small, endangered urban parks to the slightly more on-trend issue of online freedom.

 The tapes have even featured Prime Minister Recep Tayyip Erdoğan and members of his family.
 In one, he is heard calling a major news channel and asking them to remove subtitles from video footage; in another, his daughter Sümeyye Erdoğan is heard booking a villa for the family.
 In other tapes, there is allegedly evidence of pro-government journalists manipulating political polls before they are broadcast on television.

-The move appears to be a pretty transparent attempt by Erdoğan and his party to silence their critics and allow them to continue doing whatever they feel like without any repercussions from the public.
-But the good news for the people of Turkey is that the bill still awaits the approval of Turkish President Abdullah Gül, and opposition and international human rights groups have been urging him to veto the law.
-Let's just hope he listens.
+The bill appears to be a pretty transparent attempt by Erdoğan and his party to silence their critics and allow them to continue doing whatever they feel like without any repercussions from the public.
+But the good news for the people of Turkey is that the law still awaits the approval of Turkish President Abdullah Gül

 More from Turkey: